NoriSte/ui-testing-best-practices/sections/advanced/test-flake.md

 * Pipeline issues are known and validly worked-around with test retries
 * External dependencies, growing pains are known, recognized and worked around with test retries

-..how do we detect deeper issues with the system that *may* indicate *system-flake*?
+...
+How do we detect deeper issues with the system that *may* indicate *system-flake*?
 Here is a snapshot from a team's [Cypress dashboard](https://www.cypress.io/dashboard/) of such an example:

  >*"It fails at 10% rate over 40 executions on the weekend...
 We ran the test suite 40 times, and in one of them saw the spec retrying 2 times until it passed..."*
 ![](../../assets/images/test-retry-pipeline.PNG)

-In these cases, consistency testing with [cron jobs](https://crontab.guru/#0_1-23_*_*_6-7) over nights or the weekends can be utilized as the initial indicator of deeper system issues.
+In these cases, consistency testing with [cron jobs](https://crontab.guru/#0_1-23_*_*_6-7) overnights or the weekends can be utilized as the initial indicator of deeper system issues.
 These are usually the ambiguous defects that are likely to leak into production, be found on the field and have costly repercussions at a larger scale.

 #### Code Example - [cron jobs](https://crontab.guru/#0_1-23_*_*_6-7)